California State Route 78: Route description

+(a) Route 5 near Oceanside to Route 15 near Escondido.

+(b) Route 15 near Escondido to Route 86 passing near Ramona, Santa Ysabel, and Julian.

+(c) Route 86 near Brawley to Route 10 near Blythe.

 SR 78 begins in Oceanside as a continuation of Vista Way.
 As it encounters a traffic signal and crosses over I-5, the route becomes a suburban freeway traveling east through Oceanside.
 The freeway loosely parallels Buena Vista Creek before entering the city of Vista.
 Turning southeast, SR 78 continues into the city of San Marcos near California State University San Marcos and enters Escondido, where it has an interchange with I-15.
 A 2011 Caltrans study estimated that the average commuter encountered a delay of 10 minutes on the portion from I-5 to I-15.
 After passing the Centre City Parkway (I-15 Business) interchange, the freeway abruptly ends at the intersection with Broadway.
 SR 78 then makes a turn south onto Broadway and continues through downtown Escondido by turning east onto Washington Avenue and south onto Ash Street, which becomes San Pasqual Valley Road.